ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-06-13-Webverslabs-Challenge-Kismet-XSS.md

 ## Scenario :

 Kismet is a small-town matchmaking service that still sends real letters.
-The online bio editor allows a short whitelist of tags for formatting — including <details>, for collapsible sections.
+The online bio editor allows a short whitelist of tags for formatting — including details, for collapsible sections.
 The dev knew about markdown.
 He didn't know about ontoggle.

 ## Solution :